 - ¼ - 1 teaspoon extract/flavoring

-- 3 drops food coloring (optional)
+- 3 drops food coloring optional

 - Grease a marble slab or cookie sheet.
 Set aside

 - In a medium saucepan, mix together the sugar and cornstarch, then stir in the corn syrup, water, glycerin, and salt.
-Mix well over medium heat.
-Once the mixture begins to bubble, stop stirring and insert your candy thermometer.
-Brush the sides of the pot with a wet pastry brush if you see sugar crystals.

-- Continue to cook until it reaches 254 degrees.
-Swiftly remove from heat and add your baking soda, flavoring, and food coloring.
-Mix to combine.
+- Mix to combine.
 To make the lemon pound cake flavor I did, you need a scant ½ teaspoon lemon extract, ½ teaspoon butter extract, and ¼ teaspoon vanilla extract.

 - Pour the sugar mixture on your greased slab or pan and wait until it is cool enough to touch.
 Roughly 5 - 10 minutes.
 To speed the process, you can use a bench scraper to fold the sugar mixture over itself and also begin letting air into the mixture.